dougsweetser/Q/docs/doing_physics.md

 that is
 ![The standard model
 algebra](images/QM/standard_model_symmetries/u1xsu2xsu3_representation.png)
-Notice how all of spacetime is filled evenly with events.
+Notice how all of space-time is filled evenly with events.
 A product of two quaternions that uses a conjugate different from a standard product because multiplication is no longer associative ((a b)*c does not equal a* (b c)).
 The norms are preserved, so the norm will remain 1.
 Eight independent number are